-We have a big binder of Grant’s photos in the showroom here, all taken around 2005, but since we’re closed to the public until vaccines are widespread, I thought it was a good time to digitize the book.
+We have a big binder of Grant’s photos in the showroom here, all taken from 2004 to 2006, but since we’re closed to the public until vaccines are widespread, I thought it was a good time to digitize the book.
 It’s a big binder so I’ll do it in three installments.

 All captions are Grant's and are also from a long time ago so some of the information is out of date, i.e, Toyo doesn't make our frames anymore, Carter is probably done touring the Middle East, etc, etc.